Datavisualiatie-UGent/project-dv25-8/src/insights.md

 ```

 ### Team Diversity: A Winning Strategy?
-In professional cycling, team dynamics are as much about diversity as they are about performance.
-While teams often focus on optimizing their equipment and training, the variety of nationalities within a team can also play a significant role in shaping its success.
-This section explores how team diversity, measured by the number of nationalities represented, correlates with race outcomes.
+In professional cycling, team dynamics go beyond training plans and equipment — diversity within a team may also influence its success.
+While performance depends on many factors, the variety of nationalities represented can shape how a team communicates, adapts, and competes.

-We analyze data from WorldTour teams to see if there is any link between the number of nationalities within a team and the number of wins they achieve.
-The hypothesis is that greater diversity might foster a broader range of perspectives and skills, contributing to a more competitive and adaptive team.
-However, it’s important to note that while diversity can bring advantages, the right balance of experience, chemistry, and coordination is equally crucial.
+In this section, we **analyze data from WorldTour teams** to examine whether there’s a **correlation between team diversity** — measured by the number of nationalities — and **the number of wins**.
+The idea is that a broader mix of backgrounds might bring a wider range of skills, strategies, and perspectives to the table.

-In the scatterplot below, we visualize the relationship between the number of nationalities and the number of wins across different teams.
-The correlation line suggests that more diverse teams tend to perform better.
-However, it’s important to note that these teams are typically more international in composition, often backed by larger budgets, which can provide them with a competitive advantage beyond just the diversity factor.
-While diversity can be an asset, the increased resources available to these teams often give them an additional competitive edge.
+The scatterplot below shows the relationship between nationality diversity and team victories.
+A **positive trend suggests** that **more diverse teams tend to win more often**.
+However, it's important to **interpret this carefully**: such teams are **often backed by larger budgets and international sponsors**, which can provide advantages beyond diversity alone.
+In other words, while diversity may contribute to success, it's often accompanied by greater resources, experience, and organizational support.

 <div class="center-container">
   <div class="header-with-switcher" style="margin-top: 1rem;">